 - Filter the data view by “IsCurated” and “Playlist”

 - Select one or more of the following columns: “AverageTimeInPlaylist”, “AverageViewDuration”, “EstimatedMinutesWatched”, “PlaylistStarts”, “Views”, and “ViewsPerPlaylistStart”.
 Note: You must also select "Day" for TimeBasedReports.

 To retrieve data for TimeBasedReport or TopVideos, for a specific playlist:

-- In the Choose data for your metric page, under Data view, click the drop-down and select either TimeBasedReports or TopVideos.
+- Under Data view, click the drop-down and select either TimeBasedReports or TopVideos.

 - Under Data view filters, click + Add filters (optional) and select the checkbox beside IsCurated and beside Playlist.
 Click Apply.

 - Click the Click to add filter box for IsCurated.
 Select Equals as the operator and select true.
-Click the + button.
 Click Apply.

 - Click the Click to add filter box for Playlist.
 Select Match All and Equals as the operators and enter your playlist Id as the value.
-Click the + button.
 Click Apply.